 Targray Company History

-1980s: Laying the Foundation for a Global Enterprise
+Laying the Foundation for a Global Enterprise

-In the mid 1980s, the compact disc starts gaining momentum with mainstream audiences, and manufacturers struggle to meet the growth in demand.
-Richardson is approached by a local CD manufacturer for mastering services.
-Before long, business has grown beyond the confines of his home office, prompting him to lease out office space and incorporate his company under the name Targray Technology International Inc.
+In the mid-1980s, compact disc manufacturers are struggling to meet the explosive growth in demand for their technology.
+Richardson is approached by a local CD manufacturer for mastering materials & services.
+Before long, business has grown beyond the confines of his home office, prompting him to lease out office space and incorporate his business.

-1987 | Thomas Richardson begins supplying CD mastering materials out of his home office in Montreal.
+1987 | Tom Richardson begins supplying CD mastering materials out of his home office.

-1989 | Richardson incorporates his business as Targray Technology International Inc
+1989 | Richardson incorporates under the name Targray Technology International Inc.

-In the early 1990s, Targray transitions from a small business focused on a handful of optical disc products, to a mid-sized company with one of the most complete product lines in the CD manufacturing sector.
-Offering everything from mastering and replication materials to printing and packaging solutions, Targray quickly becomes a key player within the industry, securing successful supply and distribution partnerships with market leaders including Philips, Dow Plastics, and Entegris.
+In the 1990s, Targray transitions from a small business focused on a handful of optical disc products, to a mid-sized company with one of the most complete product lines in the CD manufacturing sector.

-1997 | Targray and Dow Plastics enter distribution partnership for Dow Polycarbonate.
+1997 | Targray and Dow Plastics enter a polycarbonate distribution partnership.

-1998 | Targray begins expansion with opening of offices in U.S., Europe, and China.
+1998 | Targray expands internationally with offices in the U.S., Europe, and China.

-Building on the customer-focused business principles that helped it become a compact disc industry leader, the Solar Division is quick to find success in the market, establishing itself as one of the largest PV material distributors outside of mainland China, with annual sales >100 million CAD from 2008 onwards.
+Building on the customer-focused business principles that helped it become a compact disc industry leader, the Solar Division is quick to find success in the market, establishing itself as one of the largest PV material distributors outside of mainland China, with annual sales of >100 million from 2008 onwards.

 2003 | Targray opens 7 international sales locations over a two-year period.